Green Terror Football Camps

 Offensive Coaching Staff

-Now the assistant with the longest continuous tenure on the Green Terror staff, Bartolain enters his 12th season on staff and fifth as offensive coordinator.
+Now the assistant with the longest continuous tenure on the Green Terror staff, Bartolain enters his 14th season on staff and seventh as offensive coordinator.

 After spending the previous three seasons with the reins of the offensive line, Bartolain was commissioned with calling the offense in 2008.
-After two years working specifically with the running backs, Bartolain will shifted duties once again and take control of the quarterbacks in 2010.
+After two years working specifically with the running backs, Bartolain shifted duties once again and took control of the quarterbacks in 2010, which he reliquishes beginning with the 2014 season to focus solely on the overall oversight of the offense.
 Prior to his stint with the line, he spent his first four seasons as the special teams coordinator.

 In that capacity, Bartolain’s players worked his system to success with three of his return specialists ranking in the top 45 in the nation in 2003 while his punt returner ranked 19th in the NCAA in 2004.
 His kicker and punter each earned All-Centennial Conference (CC) first-team honors in 2003 as did his return specialist in 2004.

 He is also a certified strength and conditioning coach, and oversees the Green Terror’s physical training regimen and serves as the team’s recruiting coordinator.

 A four-year starter for the Green Terror, Bartolain was the CC’s Defensive Player of the Year in 2000.
 He was also a Hewlett-Packard All-America honorable mention selection that season.

 Bartolain is a native of Sarasota, Fla., and graduated from Western Maryland (now McDaniel) with a degree in physics.
 He lives in Sykesville with his wife Tara, who teaches in the exercise science and physical education department, with seven-year-old daughter, Addisan, and five-year-old daughter, Emmalea.

 Following a successful career at West Virginia, Bassler returned home to join the Green Terror staff in 2008.